GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### The more varieties of different kinds of notations are still useful — don’t only read the people who code like you.
+> ### Putting a new feature into a program is important, but refactoring so new features can be added in the future is equally important.
 >
-> ~ *Donald Knuth*
+> ~ *Ward Cunningham*

 ---
 ## 🏎 Quick Facts